EarlPitts/bsc-thesis/thesis.md

 In the second version, the program had to be integrated into the context of a Kubernetes cluster.
 The first task was to get a working Kubernetes cluster going.
 My first idea was to use Minikube, which pre-configured Kubernetes cluster pre-packaged as a container or a VM.
-Unfortunately this proved to be incompatible with my solution, so I had to install and configure the cluster on my machine.
+Unfortunately this proved to be incompatible with my solution, so I had to install and configure the cluster on my machine as described above.

-- cgroups
-- kubernetes
+After the cluster was set up and running, the previous solution could be repurposed to work with Kubernetes.
+Mostly the client was affected, as it now was communicating with the Kubernetes API, and not with the user.
+This required it to continually run in the background, waiting for events coming from the cluster.

 # User Documentation

 ## Dependencies

 In this section, I go through the dependencies that are required by the project.
+I'm assuming that a Kubernetes cluster is already set up, so I only describe the changes necessary for my project to work, although the Kubernetes section inside the development environment chapter describes how to install and configure a Kubernetes cluster if needed.

 - python kubernetes library TODO add requirements